 One common misconception about US sales tax is that if you live in a country with a tax treaty with the US, then you – as an ecommerce seller – do not have to charge sales tax to US customers.

 Sales tax is complicated.
 But when you’re armed with the basics, it does get simpler.
 And now that you’ve taken the time to digest all that, go relax, eat a pizza or play a round of golf.
-You’ve got this.
+As long as you follow specific guidelines and user the right tools for reporting VAT, GST, HST, and sales tax compliances you’ve got this.

 Mark Faggiano is the founder and CEO of TaxJar, a service built to make post-transaction sales tax compliance easier for Etsy, Amazon, Shopify and other multi-channel ecommerce sellers.
 Mark’s passion is solving complex problems for small businesses.